 Personal information may be collected when you, or someone on your behalf, contact the Department via the My Aged Care Website or Contact Centre to access or request information on services, send an email, fax, letter or complete an online or paper form.

 Do you have to identify yourself?

 You may choose to deal with the Department anonymously or by providing a pseudonym.
 If you wish to remain anonymous when dealing with the Contact Centre, please advise the call operator assisting you.
-Providing your personal details enables the Department to provide you with a client record and reference number which allows you, and other authorised persons, to retrieve information about that call at a later date.
+Providing your personal details enables the Department to provide you with an online client record and reference number which allows you, and other authorised persons, to retrieve information about that call at a later date.

 If you choose not to provide your personal information when you call the Contact Centre or use the Website (e.g. the Make a Referral form), the full range of Services available to you may not be offered.

 The Department may also record information about health services to be provided to you in the future or your wishes about the future provision of Services.

 You may be required to provide your postcode when using the search function on the Website in order to locate a Service near you.
-However this information is not stored by the Department unless you register for a client record with My Aged Care.
+However, this information is not stored by the Department unless you register for a My Aged Care online client record.

 The Department may collect personal information about you from a third party in order to provide you with the services you need or to update your details.
 For example this may be from a GP, a residential aged care facility, an aged care provider, an assessment worker or any other health professional who is referring you for assessment or aged care services.
 The Department may also collect information about you from a family member, friend or other person who is providing you with care and who contacts us on your behalf.

 If the Department collects your personal information from someone else, reasonable steps will be taken to: